Koala166/The-TLDR-Guide-of-Fixing-Shutdown-Restart/README.md

 While you have the OpenCore config.plist file open, don't forget to add the FixShutdown-USB-SSDT.aml in the ACPI -> Add section.

-When finished, your config.plist file should look like something like this:
+When finished, the relevant sections of your config.plist file should look something like this:

 ### macOS power settings